SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 **Modern Warfare**
  England, through utilizing [[KBhHIST201IRonWarfare]], was able to gather a huge competitive advantage over other nations.

-- Per BA, the British royal navy was actually able to have a huge boost in fighting power even while reducing its count during the 1810s. this was due to the
+BC — new tech made military much better.
+Per the BA, the British royal navy was actually able to have a huge boost in fighting power even while reducing its count during the 1810s.

 ## Defluffifying